bitrise-steplib/steps-avd-manager/README.md

 [![Step changelog](https://shields.io/github/v/release/bitrise-steplib/steps-avd-manager?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-steplib/steps-avd-manager/releases)

-Create an Android emulator with the AVD Manager Step.
+Create and boot an Android emulator used for device testing

 <details>
 <summary>Description</summary>

-Test your project in an Android emulator with the AVD Manager.
-Once some basic inputs are set, the Step checks the requirements, downloads and installs the packages before creating and starting the emulator.
+Run instrumented and UI tests on a virtual Android device.
+Once some basic inputs are set, the Step checks the requirements, downloads the selected system image before creating and starting the emulator.

 ### Configuring the Step
 1. Add the **AVD Manager** Step to your Workflow as one of the first Steps in your Workflow.
 2. Set the **Device Profile** to create a new Android virtual device.
-To see the complete list of available profiles, use the `avdmanager list device` command.
+To see the complete list of available profiles, use the `avdmanager list device` command and use the `id` value for this input.
 3. Set the **Android API Level**.
 The new virtual device will run with the specified Android version.
 4. Select an **OS Tag** to have the required toolset on the new virtual device.

+Some system images are pre-installed on the virtual machines.
+In this case the step won't have to spend time downloading the requested image.
+To check the list of pre-installed images for each stack, visit the [system reports](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports)

 ### Troubleshooting
 The emulator needs some time to boot up.
 The earlier you place the Step in your Workflow, the more tasks, such as cloning or caching, you can complete in your Workflow before the emulator starts working.